 The Agency shares a common board of directors with the City of Albany Capital Resource Corporation, a Component Unit of the City of Albany.
-The Agency received a one-time grant from the City of Albany Capital Resource Corporation in the amount of \$102,500 during the current year.
+The Agency received \$102,500 from the City of Albany Capital Resource Corporation for general economic development support during the year ended December 31, 2012.